sanikamal/genai-huggingface/README.md

 4. **Combined Image and Caption Generation App** 🖼️➡️📝➡️🖼️
    - Upload an image, caption the image, and use the caption to generate a new image, all within the same app.

-5. **Chat Interface with Open Source LLM** 💬
-   - Create an interface to chat with an open-source Large Language Model using Falcon.

 ### How to Use
 1. Clone this repository.